How To Art with Kate Bryan & David Shrigley

 Join acclaimed art curator and broadcaster Kate Bryan and celebrated artist David Shrigley as they celebrate the launch of How to Art, the new, essential guide to understanding art, written by Kate with artwork by David.
 Have you ever said “I d...

-Jordan Stephens & Matt Haig
+Jordan Stephens & Matt Haig with Annie Macmanus

-Live in conversation hosted by Annie Macmanus
+Live in conversation

 Sunday 21 September 2025, 11am

-Join us for an extraordinary evening as celebrated author Matt Haig and multi-talented artist Jordan Stephens come together for an intimate conversation, hosted by the best-selling author, DJ and broadcaster Annie Macmanus.
+Join us for an extraordinary morning as celebrated author Matt Haig and multi-talented artist Jordan Stephens come together for an intimate conversation, hosted by the best-selling author, DJ and broadcaster Annie Macmanus.
 Matt Haig, the bestselling...

-An Afternoon with Elizabeth Day
+An Afternoon with Elizabeth Day and Marian Keyes

 A Chelsea Arts Festival event